FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Making even a minimum viable website live can feel nerve wracking.

-I know — I’ve felt those nerves myself, and have virtually held the hands of many a coaching client as they were about to hit publish for the first time.
+I know — I’ve felt those nerves myself, and have virtually held the hands of many a consulting client as they were about to hit publish for the first time.

 But keep in mind …

-There’s a very good chance that in the earliest days of your site going live, no one is actually paying attention.
+There’s a very good chance that in the earliest days of your site going live, only your most interested investors and early adopters are actually paying attention.

-And although not showing up in search may feel frustrating, I’m going to ask you to try to see the upside of this situation.
+And although not showing up in search or AI recommendations may feel frustrating, I’m going to ask you to try to see the upside of this situation.

 In the beginning, when you’re first putting your site together, you can fly under the radar for a few months.

-In the early days, you’ll make embarrassing mistakes (we all do).
-Take advantage of this time when no one is watching to learn the basics of managing your new site.
-And publish those minimum viable website pages with confidence because …
+In the early days, you’ll make pivots and adjustments (all founders do).
+Take advantage of this time when traffic is still low to learn the basics of managing your business’s online presence.

 This article isn’t about the tech side of building a website.
-I’m not going to talk about what platform to use, which theme to choose, or what email provider to sign up with.
+I’m not going to go into detail about what platform to use, which theme to choose, or what email provider to sign up with.

 (My preferred tools are here if you’re curious.)